Students Speak Out Against the Maids and Porters System

 Black employees have been integral to the College since its earliest days but have been overlooked almost always.
 Black maids and porters provided for students and enabled their academic success by serving and clearing their meals, dusting their rooms, making their beds, and answering their phone calls, among other physical and emotional support.
 Little attention was paid by the College community to the various other identities these individuals carried beyond their roles on campus.
 Between 1961 and 1970, undergraduate students enacted a series of petitions and demands aimed at bringing attention to the racist and exploitative system of maids and porters at the College.
 This decade-long , pursuit was part of the Civil Rights movement’s influence on Bryn Mawr.

-Learn more about Sally Brown, an early-20th century maid at Bryn Mawr College, through the Sally Brow n exhibit located on the first floor of Canaday and found here.
+Learn more about Sally Brown, an early-20th century maid at Bryn Mawr College.
+Sally’s life is explored as part of the first phase of the Who Built Bryn Mawr project.

 A Specific Lens